Contents:

 Historical Background

-Back then, in the XVIII century, the half cent was born out of necessity to establish a profound financial system in the country that was yet to become a leader in the international economic arena.
-Representing a breakthrough in the development of the country, the Coinage Act of 1792 authorized the minting of several coins, including the silver dollar, copper cent, and the hero of our material, i.e., the half cent itself.
+Back then, in the 18th century, the half cent was born out of necessity to establish a profound financial system in the country that was yet to become a leader in the international economic arena.
+As such, the Coinage Act of 1792 authorized the minting of several coins, including the silver dollar, copper cent, and the hero of our material, i.e., the half cent itself.

 For almost 64 years in a row, it was an overly significant unit of currency thanks to its frequent use and convenience.
-Nevertheless, thanks to occasional economic fluctuations (e.g., inflation), the production of the coin was irregular and it gradually lost its usability.
-By the 1850th, it was no longer practical to pay by half cents, which inevitably led to the withdrawal of coins in the end.
+Nevertheless, thanks to occasional economic fluctuations (e.g., inflation), the production of the coin was irregular, and it gradually lost its usability.
+By the 1850th, it was no longer practical to pay by 1/2Cs, which inevitably led to the withdrawal of coins in the end.

-Though the coin has an extensive history with numerous designs having been developed over decades, the appearance did not really change.
+Though this numismatic creation has an extensive history with numerous designs having been developed over decades, the appearance did not really change.
 So as to know what type of coin is present, it is sensible to explore some distinctive features for one not to fall into the trap of counterfeiting.

 Composition | Pure copper |